L'Austral current position

 Review of L'Austral

-Launched in 2011, L'Austral cruise ship is the 2nd in a series of four identical/same-designed Ponant-owned superyachts, with sisterships Le Boreal, Le Soleal and Le Lyrial.
-All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs for ship-to-shore landing and coastal cruising itinerary routes (featuring overnight stays, long port days and late evening departures).
+The 2011-built MS L'Austral cruise ship is the 2nd in a series of four identical/same-designed Ponant-owned superyachts, with sisterships Le Boreal, Le Soleal and Le Lyrial.
+All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs (for ship-to-shore landings and coastal cruising), longer itineraries with overnight port stays and late-evening port departures.

 History - construction and ownership

 Compagnie du Ponant (CDP) is a French cruise shipping company founded in April 1988 by former French Merchant Navy officers.
 All Ponant ships are France-flagged.
 The company specializes in premium adventure cruise travel targeting the French-speaking source market with all-inclusive deals.
 Most of CDP's fleet is based in Antarctica (December through March).
 All these mega-yachts offer modern amenities, premium service by highly-trained staff and crew, 5-star hotel amenities onboard.
 Exotic, offbeat itineraries visit popular travel destinations worldwide, including Caribbean, Baltic, Mediterranean, Southeast Asia, South America, Australia.

-The 10,944-ton, 264-passenger cruise ship L'Austral has been part of the fleet of Compagnie du Ponant since May 2011.
-The vessel was built with French style in the well known Italian shipyard Fincantieri, the design was made by Jean-Philippe Nuel.
+The 264-passenger ship L'Austral has been part of the fleet of Compagnie du Ponant since May 2011.
+The vessel was built with French style in the well-known Italian shipyard Fincantieri, the design was made by Jean-Philippe Nuel.
 The mega-yacht has 132 cabins and represents the view of the company - unique atmosphere, luxury and intimacy.

 Shipboard dining options - Food and Drinks

 L’Austral cruise ship is small enough and provides a truly intimate experience.
 This special yacht is ideally suited to visit ports of call that bigger ships cannot reach.
 Onboard restaurants are two - the casual Le Grill and the Gastronomic restaurant (MDR-main dining room serving international and French cuisine).

 Follows the complete list of L'Austral restaurants and food bars.